What not to do in Dubai – Don´ts in Dubai

 Okay, that sounds like a lot of “don´ts” – some of them are quite obvious because you will visit an Islamic country and some are just showing courtesy.
-However, while it may sound like Dubai isn’t fun, you can still have an amazing time in Dubai – just follow these few rules and you will be fine!
+However, while it may sound like Dubai isn’t fun, you can still have an amazing time – just follow these few rules and be aware of the things not to do in Dubai and you will be fine!

 So, after all, the don´ts in Dubai it is time to find out about the do´s, right?